chinamike65/hugo-tuolesi/content/book4/book4en.md

 He thought, "I don't want me at home, and I don't want me in the monastery.
 My karma is really heavy, so I might as well die."
 He was about to commit suicide.

 At this time, the Buddha stopped him, and the Buddha said, "You became a monk.
-The fate was planted thousands of kalpas ago, and an arahant can't see it."
+The fate was planted thousands of kalpas ago, and an Arhat can't see it."

 The Buddha continued: "A few thousand kalpas ago, you were a worm on a tree.
 You fell into the stream under the tree and went around the prayer wheel along the current.
 This is the reason why you became a monk."